Sport in Manchester: Team games

-The Manchester Titans are an American Football club whose first team played in the BAFA National Leagues.
-They are the largest American Football club in Great Britain, having Adult Contact, Adult Flag, Women's Contact, Women's Flag, U19 Contact, two U17 contact, U17 flag and U12 flag teams.
+The Manchester Titans are an American football club whose first team played in the BAFA National Leagues.
+They are the largest American football club in Great Britain, having Adult Contact, Adult Flag, Women's Contact, Women's Flag, U19 Contact, two U17 contact, U17 flag and U12 flag teams.
 All teams compete in the highest available divisions, in 2017 the Adult Contact team won the Division 1 National Title, the Adult Flag team winning the MEC North Division, the U19 team finishing runners-up in the Britbowl Trophy and the U17 South team finishing as undefeated North Division Champions.
 The Titans play at the National Speedway Stadium at Belle Vue.

-In 2010, Manchester Metropolitan University introduced an American Football team known as the MMU Eagles.
+In 2010, Manchester Metropolitan University introduced an American football team known as the MMU Eagles.

 Manchester also has two ice hockey teams - Manchester Storm and Altrincham Aces both playing out of the Altrincham Ice Dome in Altrincham.
 In addition, Manchester previously hosted the Manchester Phoenix based in Deeside, North Wales.
 The city was also home to a previous incarnation of the Manchester Storm ice hockey club who, in 1997, played in front of the largest audience ever to watch an ice hockey game in UK when 17,245 people saw the Storm defeat the Sheffield Steelers 6–2 at the MEN Arena.
 In 2015 Manchester Storm returned to represent the City of Manchester in the 10-team Elite Ice Hockey League.

+Manchester plays host to the Netball Superleague team Manchester Thunder.
+Founded in 2001 as Northern Thunder they have won 4 Netball Superleague titles including an invincible season in the 2022 Netball Superleague.

 Manchester also has two roller hockey teams, which have combined and reached the cup final against Bury St. Edmunds (at U13 level only).

 Manchester has a UKDBA Dodgeball team, the Manchester Bees Dodgeball Club.
 The club was formed in 2013 and in their first season won the Division 1 North UK Dodgeball League.